Evolution of Recycling-Oriented Manufacturing

 Launched in September 2022, the EH-NA0J nanocare hair dryer builds on the previous nanocare model.
 Equipped with high-permeation nanoe, the EH-NA0J moisturizes up through the tips of hair.

 The new design features a compact and lightweight body, and its size is approximately 27% less than the EH-NA0G released in 2021.
 It also reduces energy consumption through its enhanced drying performance, and provides the largest air volume in the history of nanocare in Japan.
 By saving resources and reducing environmental burdens, it contributes to the realization of a sustainable lifestyle and society.
 In addition, the amount of moisture generated by the high-permeation nanoe is about 18 times higher than that of the conventional nanoe, which increases the amount of moisture in hair to 1.9 times, providing moisture to the hair and scalp.
+In addition, the new mist gray color we launched uses plant-derived biomass paint and reduces oil resource consumption.

 Examples of recyclable product design